HDF-NI/hdf5.node/readme.md

 Attributes are refreshed from and flushed to Groups with the properties on javascript objects.
 More attributes will soon be possible on the file object itself and on datasets.

 Tables and Packet Tables have their first implementation.
 Packet tables only support variable length string so far.

-The HDF5 C++ Library is being used for the file and group objects and metadata since some persistence on the native side is needed.
-Although the c interface is appealing for enabling creation tracking and ordering of members of a group.
-Currently this property list is default for groups.

 Any ideas for the design of the API and interface are welcome.